UnderscoreResearch/UnderscoreBackup/README.md

 * Multi-platform support based on Java 8.

-* Low resource requirements, runs efficiently with only 128MB of heap memory.
+* Low resource requirements, runs efficiently with 256MB of heap memory even if the backup sets have millions of files.

-* Efficient storage of both large and small file with built in deduplication of data.
+* Efficient storage of both large and small file with built-in deduplication of data.

 * Handles backing up large files with small changes in them efficiently.